 You need to schedule a session with the retirement office approximately three to four months prior to your planned retirement date, depending on your needs.
 Generally, the earlier the better so that you may have ample time to consider your options and consult a financial planner.
 If married, your spouse should attend this session as well.
 Retirement counseling is done by appointment only.
-Please contact our office at (508) 696-3846 to schedule an appointment.
+To schedule an appointment, please click here.

 In your retirement counseling session, we will go over the following topics:

 At your appointment, we will review your creditable service record with you to make sure that your record is complete.
 At that time, we will confirm that we have a record of all your Massachusetts public service and military service.